jperals/devart-template/project_posts/2014-03-25-Controlling-from-another-device.md

 This (unfortunately rather amateur) video shows how it is to use a small Android smartphone to create Serendipity with our app.

-(Click on image to see video on Youtube)
 [![Link to Youtube video](project_images/2014-03-25/vlcsnap-2014-03-25-01h26m37s32.png?raw=true "Link to Youtube video")](http://youtu.be/4QSZSoGUKc4)

 To record this video I found myself kind of designing a choreography.
 I guess this is starting to become a live visual instrument...